 Talk2MeDoc with Andrew Tisser

 This podcast, hosted by physician Andrew Tisser, interviews guests both inside and outside healthcare.
-Some podcast topics include the future of telemedicine, medical alert devices, and finances for physicians.
+Some recent podcast topics include legal tips for new physicians, health informatics, and fellowships.

 Episode length: 30-45 minutes